isc-projects/kea/doc/sphinx/arm/admin.rst

 Cassandra
 ---------

-Cassandra (sometimes for historical reasons referred to in documentation and commands as CQL) is the newest backend added to Kea; initial development was contributed by Deutsche Telekom.
+Cassandra (sometimes referred to as CQL) is the newest backend added to Kea; initial development was contributed by Deutsche Telekom.
 The Cassandra backend is able to store leases, host reservations, and options defined on a per-host basis.

-Cassandra must be properly set up if Kea is to store information in it.
-This section can be safely ignored if the data will be stored in other backends.

 .. note::

-  Cassandra backend was deprecated in Kea 1.9.9.
+  The Cassandra backend was deprecated in Kea 1.9.9.
 New users are discouraged from using Cassandra and existing users should consider a migration strategy.
 See :ref:`deprecated` for details.